|Home EMF Measurement and Analysis|

 Since the capacitor doesn't offer very much relief from TVs, it may be concluded that much of the EMF is being irradiated or still being conducted through the house wiring and of course the signal on the coaxial line.
 Be aware that shunt capacitors only reduce differential noise between the hot and neutral lines, but not common mode noise.
 The prevalence of interference detected by an AM radio on lines filtered by shunt capacitors suggests that common mode noise is prevalent and should not be ignored.
 It should also be noted that when a capacitor is employed near a device that produced dirty electricity, the measured differential noise may be low at that outlet, however elevated differential noise can then be measured at other outlets!
 Differential noise is converted to common mode noise back to differential.
 Proponents of the capacitor filters insist that one needs 20 or so units distributed throughout the house, making such a solution borderline farcical.
 Depending on a shunt capacitor as a filter is like buying a car that can only make right hand turns.

-Filters designed to reduce both common and differential mode noise are available, but require a good ground.
+AC Filters designed to reduce both common and differential mode noise are available, but require a good ground, a balanced isolation transformer.
 True filters have inductors, which literally trap high frequencies.
-Such filters can be placed between the house receptacle and say a computer if one wishes to provide cleaner power to the device and prevent dirt from traveling back onto the house lines.
+Such filters can be placed between the house receptacle and a computer if one wishes to provide cleaner power to the device and prevent dirt from traveling back onto the house lines.
 Here's one that you plug right into the receptacle, CORD CONNECTED FILTER).
 A good ground is not the ground available in the receptacle outlet, but rather an independent line, more than likely connected to a stake grounded to earth.
 The receptacle ground can be used as a last resort, but if the ground wires are ganged your going to have a mess on your hands due to stray currents running through your house.
 The filter concepts filter just mentioned only filters a device on that particular receptacle.
 If your electricity is dirty from the power company then most likely you'll need a filter placed upstream perhaps at the fuse panel.
 For a hefty price, a military-grade filter can be placed outside if one is concerned about filtering power prior to it entering the house, which makes the installation less convenient than shunt capacitors or the filter concepts, which are simply plugged into outlets.

 Linear Power Supplies

 Satellite TV service introduces high frequency EMF pollution into homes.
 The switching mode "power inserter" which powers the dish is extremely noisy.
 Furthermore the noise gets onto the coaxial cables which are fished throughout the house.
 To make things worse, DirectTV requires that the dish and set top boxes to be powered all the time.
-One can remediate these issues by replacing the power inserter with a linear one, and place the set top boxes near the dish.
+One can remediate these issues by replacing the power inserter with a linear one, and place the set top boxes (linear powered) near the dish.
 Then use a fiber optic HDMI cable to transmit the video to the TV.
 Even though the noise on the coaxial cables are low voltage, the long cable is an antenna.
 The same can be said for long runs of Ethernet cable, which can also be replaced with fiber at a relatively reasonable cost.